jeffdapaz/VisualChatGPTStudio/README.md

 <a id="18"></a>
 ## Release Notes 📜

+### 5.0.0

+- Added the ability to request the AI to call REST APIs on one or more endpoints through the Turbo Chat window.
+- Fixed git-worktree repository detection logic (thanks [Kryeker](https://github.com/Kryeker)).

 ### 4.0.0

 - Added the ability to request the AI to execute SQL Server scripts on one or more databases through the Turbo Chat window.
 - Refactoring to remove the dependency on the library [OpenAI-API-dotnet](https://github.com/OkGoDoIt/OpenAI-API-dotnet), and add its source code as a project in the Solution, making it possible to customize it.

-### 3.4.0

-- Added the possibility to attach images to the requests (not all models accept images).
-- Added to the list of models the o1 and o3-mini models.
-- Improvements in the functionality of referencing files and methods in requests.

 ### [More Change Logs](https://github.com/jeffdapaz/VisualChatGPTStudio/blob/master/ReleaseNotes.md)